 This is a very complex area and it is essential that you contact our wills and estate lawyers to discuss these matters in detail.

-Who can I name as beneficiaries in my will?
+Who can I name as beneficiaries in my Will?

-You can name any person, family member, friend, organization, or institution as a beneficiary.
+You can name any person, family member, friend, organisation, or institution as a beneficiary.
 The only person you can’t name as a beneficiary is a person who serves as a witness to the signing of the Will.

 - You should be careful about the taxation rules for superannuation death benefits if the trust beneficiaries are not confined to dependants.